guilhermeiobbi/my-travels/README.md

-# my-travels
+# my-trips

-An app to find travels around your home.
+An app to find trips around you.